OpenPublicMedia/nprapi-wordpress/README.md

 ## Changelog

 <!-- copy from readme.txt to here -->
+### V1.9.6.2
+* Fixed a potentially fatal error when trying to pull a Story API ID from a blank URL

 ### V1.9.6.1
 * Added messaging about the eventual retirement of the Story API with links to the newly launched CDS plugin